 Trace the Threshold

 Use a pencil to trace both the inside and outside of the threshold on the garage floor.

 Once you have the threshold traced properly, you can remove it and place it to the side.
 You will need to apply the adhesive next.

 The garage door threshold kit should come with its own adhesive that will be easy to apply.
 Be sure to spread it in a zigzag pattern in order to maximize surface adhesion.
 This will also form a tight seal between the threshold and the floor itself.
 Apply the adhesive between the two straight lines you traced earlier.

 Carefully lay the threshold down over the adhesive, keeping it aligned with the outline made earlier with the pencil.
 As you lay the threshold down, be sure to apply pressure in order to form a tight seal between the threshold and the floor.
 This also maximizes the adhesion so the seal will not later come up.

 When you close the garage door, make sure that it does not shift off of the outline laid down.
-To insure this, close it manually instead of with the automatic motor.
+To ensure this, close it manually instead of with the automatic motor.

 Generally, this takes about 18 to 24 hours to dry.
-Do not drive over the threshold in that time.
+Do not drive over the threshold at that time.